History of PEF - Pulsed Electric Fields

 PEF is not only beneficial for food processing.
 It can be used within medical, environmental, and food technology.

-PEF is applicable on plant, animal, and microbial cells.
+PEF applies to plant, animal, and microbial cells.

-Within food technology, PEF is for instance used on juices, oil, milk, soups, liquid eggs, yogurt, and wine.
+Within food technology, PEF is for instance used in juices, olive oil, potato, wine, and more.

 Within the area of medicine, PEF is used for cancer treatment.
 There have been made attempts to apply pulsed electric fields for the cure of different medical illnesses and diseases such as depression.